Adelaide Airport: History

-An early "Adelaide airport" was an aerodrome constructed in 1921, allowing a mail service between Adelaide and Sydney.
+An early Adelaide airport was built in 1921, allowing a mail service between Adelaide and Sydney.
 The aerodrome was built on 24 ha of land in Albert Park, now part of the neighbouring suburb of Hendon, which took over from the Northfield Aerodrome.
 The demand on aviation soon grew substantially, with Parafield Airport being developed in 1927 to enable the first passenger airline services from Adelaide.
-With a further growth in aviation, a new site for the current Adelaide Airport was selected in the suburb of West Beach, which was then split to form the dedicated Adelaide Airport suburb in 1991, in January 1946.
-An alternative airport site was also considered in Port Adelaide, which included a seaplane facility, but was considered inferior and too far from the central business district.
+With a further growth in aviation, a new site for the current Adelaide Airport was selected in the suburb of West Beach in January 1946, which was then split to form the dedicated Adelaide Airport suburb in 1991.
+An alternative airport site was also considered in Port Adelaide, which included a seaplane facility, but was considered inferior and too far from the central business district at roughly 14 km away.

 Construction in the chosen site took place in 1947 and flights commenced in 1954, with Parafield Airport being turned into a private and military aviation facility, now operating as a public training airport.
-With regular transport operations commencing on 16 February 1955, an annexe to one of the large hangars at the airport served as the first passenger terminal, until the Commonwealth Government provided funds for the construction of a temporary building.
+With regular transport operations commencing on 16 February 1955, an annexe to one of the large hangars at the airport served as the first passenger terminal, until the Federal Government provided funds for the construction of a temporary building.

-Passengers boarding from the tarmac in December 1967; this continued for domestic passengers until 2006.
+In 1982, a contract was awarded to Baulderstone to prepare the airport for wide bodied aircraft service, jets in particular being the Airbus A300 and Boeing 767 aircraft which would open the door to long-haul services.

-In May 1998, Adelaide Airport Limited purchased the long-term leases of Adelaide Airport and Parafield Airport from the Government of Australia.
-The consortium comprised Manchester Airport, Serco, UniSuper, and Macquarie Bank.
-As at December 2023, the shareholders of Adelaide Airport Limited were UniSuper (51%), Hostplus (15%), IFM Investors (15%), Igneo Infrastructure Partners (15%), and Perron Group (4%).
+In May 1998, long-term leases of Adelaide Airport and Parafield Airport were sold by Federal Airports Corporation to Adelaide Airport Limited, a consortium of Manchester Airport, Serco, UniSuper and Macquarie Bank.
+As at December 2023, the shareholders of Adelaide Airport Limited were UniSuper (51%), Hostplus (15%), IFM Investors (15%), Igneo Infrastructure Partners (15%) and Perron Group (4%).